Daan05/pong-with-OpenGL/README.md

  the game stops when one player has 5 points, but you can reset the game by pressing r (this can also be done mid game)

  have fun!

+// sometimes fps is set to 60 by glfw???
+// not on all devices
+// need to add delta time